nikilprabhakar/Integrating-PowerBI-Tile-in-a-mobile-app/README.md

 3. For backend I use Angularjs

 In order to get started download the code and plugin the client Id and tenant id in the controllers.js file.
-The app uses simple-oauth 2 to authenticate with AD.
+The app uses simple-oauth2 (https://github.com/lelylan/simple-oauth2) to authenticate with AD.
 Upon successful authentication you should receive a token which should be passed into the powerbi API to retrieve the dashboard and corresponding tiles.

 You can read more about this in the blog https://codenmobile.wordpress.com/.